brainly/style-guide/CONTRIBUTING.md

 ### File Location

 Component and container files should be located next to `.scss` files in `src/components` directory.
-Documentation pages for components should be located in same directory in a subdirectory called `pages`.
+Documentation pages for components should be located in same directory with name `{component-name}.stories.mdx`.

 ### Tests